ngalongc/bug-bounty-reference/README.md

 My intention is to make a full and complete list of common vulnerability that are publicly disclosed bug bounty write-up, and let Bug Bounty Hunter to use this page as a reference when they want to gain some insight for a particular kind of vulnerability during Bug Hunting, feel free to submit pull request.
 Okay, enough for chit-chatting, let's get started.

-This is my first Bug Bounty Finding!
-Feel free to leave some comment.
+This is my first Bug Bounty Finding so I think its worth sharing!
+Feel free to leave me some comment.

 [Abusing Multistage Logic Flaw to Buy Anything for Free at hk.deals.yahoo.com](http://ngailong.com/abusing-multistage-logic-flaw-to-buy-anything-for-free-at-hk-deals-yahoo-com/)

 - [Cross-Site Scripting (XSS)](https://github.com/ngalongc/bug-bounty-reference#cross-site-scripting-xss)